The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Preliminaries

-In \cite{BGN2}, \cite{CL} all the invertible polynomials that produce $\mathbb{Q}$-homology 7-spheres and admit Sasaki-Einstein metrics are polynomials of cycle type, chain type, or iterated Thom-Sebastiani sums of these types.
-These polynomials were taken from the list of Johnson and Koll\'ar of anticanonically embedded Fano 3-folds of index 1 \cite{JK}.
-All these polynomials satisfy one of the following conditions: \begin{itemize} \item The weights and the degree satisfy $\operatorname{gcd}(d,w_{i})=1$ for all $i=0,\dots 4,$ which leads to singularities of cycle type. \item The weights are subject to $(w_{0},w_{1},w_{2},w_{3},w_{4})=(m_{2}v_{0},m_{2}v_{1},m_{2}v_{2},m_{3}v_{3},m_{3}v_{4})$ with $\gcd(m_{2},m_{3})=1$ and $m_{2}m_{3}=d,$ which leads to singularities that can described as iterated Thom-Sebastiani sums of chain, cycle type and Fermat singularities.
+{\bf Invertible polynomials and rational homology spheres:} In \cite{CL,CGL} we used the Kobayashi-Boyer-Galicki method to establish the existence of Sasaki-Einstein metrics on links of invertible polynomials.
+From \cite{BGN2} and \cite{CL} one notices that all the invertible polynomials taken from the list of Johnson and Koll\'ar of anticanonically embedded Fano 3-folds \cite{JK} producing Sasaki-Einstein rational homology 7-spheres were polynomials of cycle type, chain type, or iterated Thom-Sebastiani sums of these types.
+These polynomials can be described in terms of the following two sets of conditions \begin{itemize} \item The weights and the degree satisfy $\operatorname{gcd}(d,w_{i})=1$ for all $i=0,\dots 4,$ which leads to singularities of cycle type. \item The weights are subject to $\left(w_0, w_1, w_2, w_3, w_4\right)=\left(m_3 v_0, m_3 v_1, m_2 v_2, m_2 v_3, m_2 v_4\right)$ with $\gcd(m_{2},m_{3})=1$ and $m_{2}m_{3}=d,$ which leads to singularities that can described as iterated Thom-Sebastiani sums of chain, cycle type and Fermat singularities.
 More precisely, the types of singularities obtained have the following form:

 \end{itemize}